material-components/material-components-ios/contributing/releasing.md

 At this point you should also create the initial Release Candidate pull request using the URL that the `cut` script generated.

-Name the Pull Request title "[WIP] Release Candidate." until you are able to provide the version as the title.
+Name the Pull Request title "{WIP} Release Candidate." until you are able to provide the version as the title.

 Add the group `material-components/release-blocking-clients` to the pull request's reviewers.
 This is the mechanism by which release-blocking clients are notified of a new release.